Ohio capital launches unique "Smart City" operating system

 COLUMBUS, Ohio (AP) - Ohio's capital city has unveiled the first version of its pioneering transportation operating system.

 Columbus beat out six other cities in 2016 to win the U.S. Department of Transportation's Smart City Challenge.
-It received a $40 million federal grant and $10 million from Vulcan Inc. to implement data-driven ideas that make transportation safer, easier and more reliable.
+It received a $40 million federal grant and $10 million from Paul G. Allen Philanthropies to implement data-driven ideas that make transportation safer, easier and more reliable.

 Smart Columbus said Thursday that the first-of-its-kind operating platform will pave the way for the public and private sectors to integrate transportation technologies such as self-driving cars, connected vehicles and smart sensors into the city's transportation network.

-Note: This story has been corrected to show that the group that provided the $10 million grant was Paul G. Allen Philanthropies, not Vulcan.